SponsorGas/sample-application/README.md

 This use case extends the "NAVHHacker NFT" application by adding zkAccount integration, which is compatible with ERC4337.
 Users can:

 - Access the "NAVHHacker NFT - with zkAccount" application, which is integrated with the Pimlico Verifying Paymaster.
-- Seamlessly mint an NFT without incurring gas fees upon successfully validating the sponsor's criteria, thanks to SponsorGas.
+- Seamlessly mint an NFT without incurring gas fees upon successfully validating the sponsor's criteria, thanks to Pimlico Verifying Paymaster.

 ---